KelvinTegelaar/CIPP/user-documentation/endpoint/autopilot/add-device.md

 #### Known Issues / Limitations <a href="#adddevice-knownissues" id="adddevice-knownissues"></a>

+{% hint style="warning" %} A Reseller Relationship with the customer tenant may be required in addition to GDAP in order to add Autopilot devices. {% endhint %}

 This API does not directly return data to CIPP, and thus can incorrectly report the upload has failed.

 ###